Generic name: urokinase [ URE-oh-KYE-nase ]

 if you have had surgery or an organ transplant within the past 10 days.

-Urokinase is made from human kidney cells and albumin (part of the blood) which may contain viruses and other infectious agents.
+Kinlytic is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
 Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
 Talk with your doctor about the risks and benefits of using this medication.

-Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving urokinase.
+Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving Kinlytic.

 What happens if I miss a dose?

-Because you will receive urokinase in a clinical setting, you are not likely to miss a dose.
+Because you will receive Kinlytic in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose?